-- Room 145 and 146 will be opened up into one large classroom that will accommodate 30+ students and faculty. - Rooms 143 and 144 will become one large lab with the hi/low tables spaced across the space.
+• Rooms 143 and 144 will become one large lab with the hi/low tables spaced across the space.
 These changes provide four large classrooms that can handle all courses with a size of 30+ students.
-The SLP lab will now have eight combination tables and will be used for OTD, AT and SES labs, along with room 102 and 103 in the Administration Building. - Classrooms will have camera systems and microphones in place to allow for audible enhancement for lecture delivery with masks and live streaming of material remotely.
+The SLP lab will now have eight combination tables and will be used for OTD, AT and SES labs, along with room 102 and 103 in the Administration Building.

+• Classrooms will have camera systems and microphones in place to allow for audible enhancement for lecture delivery with masks and live streaming of material remotely.